Table of Contents

 - Dosha effect: Reduces Pitta, and Kapha but increases Vata

-It should be taken with caution in high Vata condition, tissue deficiencies, diarrhea and hypoglycemia.
+It should be taken with caution in high Vata condition, tissue deficiencies, diarrhea, and hypoglycemia.

-Guduchi / Giloy / Tinospora cordifolia, is recommended for diabetes, burning sensation, fever, edema etc. It has been scientifically validated in various animal models for hypoglycemic, immunomodulatory, anti-inflammatory, antioxidant and other pharmacological activities.
+Guduchi / Giloy / Tinospora cordifolia is recommended for diabetes, burning sensation, fever, edema, etc. It has been scientifically validated in various animal models for hypoglycemic, immunomodulatory, anti-inflammatory, antioxidant and other pharmacological activities.
 The aqueous and alcoholic extract of the plant has been shown to improve glucose tolerance.
 It has hypoglycemic, anti-oxidant and analgesic activity and reduces the burning sensation.

 Vidanga has carminative and hepatoprotective activity.
 It is anthelmintic, astringent, alterative and tonic.

 Triphala (Amla + Harad + Baheda) is used extensively in Ayurveda for treatment of digestive diseases.
 It is a tonic for the whole body.
 It is being used in various gastric disorders including intestinal inflammation.
-Amla, has significant acid lowering, cooling and anti-ulcer properties.
-Triphala is a rich source of tannins, which is known to affect the integrity of mucus membrane.
+Amla, has significant acid lowering, cooling, and anti-ulcer properties.
+Triphala is a rich source of tannins, which is known to affect the integrity of the mucus membrane.
 Tannins with their protein precipitating and vasoconstriction effects could be advantageous in preventing ulcer development.

 Babchi helps in vitiligo, hypopigmented lesions or leucoderma as its chief constituent psoralen is a photoactive furocoumarin that binds to DNA when exposed to UV light to form photoproducts with pyrimidine base.
 This action inhibits DNA synthesis and causes a decrease in cell proliferation and hence spread of leukoderma patches.